Thermal conduction: Interface heat transfer

-Thermal conduction applications
+Applications

 Splat cooling

 Splat cooling is a method for quenching small droplets of molten materials by rapid contact with a cold surface.
 The particles undergo a characteristic cooling process, with the heat profile at $t=0$ for initial temperature as the maximum at $x=0$ and $T = 0$ at $x = -\infin$ and $x = \infin$, and the heat profile at $t=\infin$ for $-\infin \le x \le \infin$ as the boundary conditions.
 Splat cooling rapidly ends in a steady state temperature, and is similar in form to the Gaussian diffusion equation.
 The temperature profile, with respect to the position and time of this type of cooling, varies with:

 Splat cooling is a fundamental concept that has been adapted for practical use in the form of thermal spraying.
 The thermal diffusivity coefficient, represented as $\alpha$, can be written as $\alpha =\frac{k}{\rho C_p}$.
 This varies according to the material.

 Metal quenching

 Metal quenching is a transient heat transfer process in terms of the time temperature transformation (TTT).
 It is possible to manipulate the cooling process to adjust the phase of a suitable material.
 For example, appropriate quenching of steel can convert a desirable proportion of its content of austenite to martensite, creating a very hard and strong product.
 To achieve this, it is necessary to quench at the "nose" (or eutectic) of the TTT diagram.
 Since materials differ in their Biot numbers, the time it takes for the material to quench, or the Fourier number, varies in practice.
-In steel, the quenching temperature range is generally from 600°C to 200°C. To control the quenching time and to select suitable quenching media, it is necessary to determine the Fourier number from the desired quenching time, the relative temperature drop, and the relevant Biot number.
+In steel, the quenching temperature range is generally from 600 °C to 200 °C. To control the quenching time and to select suitable quenching media, it is necessary to determine the Fourier number from the desired quenching time, the relative temperature drop, and the relevant Biot number.
 Usually, the correct figures are read from a standard nomogram.
 By calculating the heat transfer coefficient from this Biot number, one can find a liquid medium suitable for the application.